Selective Prediction via Training Dynamics: Background on Selective Prediction

+In the following, we drop the explicit dependence of $f$ on $\bm{\theta}$ and simply denote the predictive function by $f$.

-\paragraph{Setup} Selective classification alters the standard setup for classification by introducing a rejection class~$\bot$ through a \textit{gating mechanism}~\citep{yaniv2010riskcoveragecurve}.
-In particular, a selective prediction model introduces a selection function $g:\mathcal{X} \rightarrow \mathbb{R}$ which determines whether a model should predict on a data point~$\bm{x}$.
-Given an acceptance threshold $\tau$, the resulting predictive model can be summarized as follows:
+\paragraph{Selective Prediction Setup.} Selective prediction alters the standard supervised learning setup by introducing a rejection state~$\bot$ through a \textit{gating mechanism}~\citep{yaniv2010riskcoveragecurve}.
+In particular, such a mechanism introduces a selection function $g:\mathcal{X} \rightarrow \mathbb{R}$ which determines if a model should predict on a data point~$\bm{x}$.
+Given an acceptance threshold $\tau$, the resulting predictive model can be summarized as:

-\paragraph{Evaluation Metrics} Prior work evaluates the performance of a selective classifier $(f,g)$ based on two metrics: the \emph{coverage} of $(f,g)$ (\ie what fraction of points we predict on) and the selective \emph{accuracy} of $(f,g)$ on the points it accepts.
-Successful SC methods aim at obtaining both high accuracy and high coverage.
-Note that these two metrics are at odds with each other: na\"ively increasing accuracy leads to lower coverage and vice-versa.
+\paragraph{Selective Prediction Evaluation Metrics.} Prior work evaluates the performance of a selective predictor $(f,g)$ based on two metrics: the \emph{coverage} of $(f,g)$ (\ie what fraction of points we predict on) and the \emph{selective utility} of $(f,g)$ on the accepted points.
+Note that the exact utility metric depends on the type of the underlying selective prediction task (e.g. accuracy for classification, $R^2$ for regression, and a quantile-based loss for time series forecasting).
+Successful SP methods aim to obtain both strong selective utility and high coverage.
+Note that these two metrics are at odds with each other: na\"ively improving utility leads to lower coverage and vice-versa.
 The complete performance profile of a model can be specified using the risk–coverage curve, which defines the risk as a function of coverage~\citep{yaniv2010riskcoveragecurve}.
 These metrics can be formally defined as follows: